-Purpose: The purpose of this action is to modernize the Wreckfish individual transferable quota (ITQ) program, and revise management measures.
+Purpose: The purpose of this action is to modernize the Wreckfish Individual Transferable Quota (ITQ) program, and revise management measures.

-Need: The need for this action is to improve program monitoring and enforcement, as well as data collection and management, provide more flexibility for fishers, increase profitability in the Wreckfish ITQ program, and implement a cost recovery program as mandated by the Magnuson-Stevens Act.
+Need: The need for this action is to improve program monitoring and enforcement, as well as data collection and management, provide more flexibility for fishers, increase profitability in the Wreckfish ITQ Program, and implement a cost recovery program as mandated by the Magnuson-Stevens Act.

-The Wreckfish ITQ program is considered to be a limited access privilege program under the Magnuson Stevens Act, which needs to be reviewed every five to seven years (16 U.S.C.
+The Wreckfish ITQ Program is considered to be a Limited Access Privilege Program under the Magnuson-Stevens Act, which needs to be reviewed every five to seven years (16 U.S.C.
 1853A(c)(1)(G)).
 The review does not attempt to comprehensively evaluate management of the snapper grouper fishery.

 The Council reviewed the program in 2009 and completed a subsequent review in 2019.
-That review examined how the Wreckfish ITQ program changed between a baseline time period (2009/2010 - 2011/2012 fishing years) and the review time period (2012/2013 - 2016/2017 fishing years) with respect to various social, economic, biological, and administrative factors, and offered conclusions and recommended changes to the program based on the findings.
-The 2019 review found that the program has been relatively successful in achieving its stated objectives, although there is still room for improvement, particularly with respect to confidentiality issues and related constraints.
+That review examined how the Wreckfish ITQ Program changed between a baseline time period (2009/2010 - 2011/2012 fishing years) and the review time period (2012/2013 - 2016/2017 fishing years) with respect to various social, economic, biological, and administrative factors, and offered conclusions and recommended changes to the program based on the findings.
+The 2019 review found that the Wreckfish ITQ Program has been relatively successful in achieving its stated objectives, although there is still room for improvement, particularly with respect to confidentiality issues and related constraints.
 The 2019 review also recommended: moving away from a paper coupon-based program to an online program; a cost recovery program; reviewing wreckfish permit requirements; changing sector allocations; and modifying offloading sites times.
-The Council determined that Snapper Grouper Amendment 48 considers actions and alternatives necessary to improve and modernize the Council's Wreckfish ITQ program, including cost recovery, which is mandated for all ITQ programs.
+The Council determined that Amendment 48 considers actions and alternatives necessary to improve and modernize the Council's Wreckfish ITQ Program, including cost recovery, which is mandated for all Limited Access Privilege Programs, such as ITQ programs.